pranabsarma18/pranabsarma18/README.md

 - 👋 Hi, I’m @pranabsarma18
-- 👀 I’m currently learning Data Science, Machine Learning and Applications
+- 👀 I’m currently learning Data Science and ML
+- Intrested in exploring new fields of AI